 There are, however, some people out there that feel they don’t need it and that it’s a waste of time.
 Perhaps you’re one of them?
 Maybe you’re on the fence as to whether or not you should invest in call tracking or just feel it’s a waste of money?

 In this blog post I’m going to help you decide once and for all by giving you 5 reasons why you probably shouldn’t invest in call tracking:

 Reason #1: You don’t want to boost ROI

 This is probably the biggest reason why people don’t implement call tracking into their marketing – they just don’t want to know what’s working.
 Call tracking, after all, is a surefire way of figuring which of your marketing efforts are worth investing in – and which are doing you a terrible disservice.

 If you could put a pound into a machine and get £5 back every time, how many pound coins would you put in?
 This is the kind of thinking that call tracking helps you establish.

 Call tracking can help you truly create a marketing machine that does this, but would you rather hide under stacks of paper and ignore the potentially profit-boosting wake up call?
 If so, call tracking probably isn’t for you.

 Reason #2: You love to waste marketing budget

-Analytic technology is coming a long way, and the old excuse of not knowing if something in your marketing mix is truly working or not is becoming an ineligible one.
+Analytics technology has come a long way.
+The old excuse of not knowing if something in your marketing mix is truly working or not is becoming an ineligible one.